Radio Pulso – Episode 16

 We speak to Los Angeles Times reporter Tony Barboza about the Exide environmental crisis, interview musician NK Riot, explore the latest on DACA, find out where our graduating youth journalists are heading and much more:

-Tune in for the live #podcast the last Friday of every month, or look for a link to the latest podcast here.
+Tune in for the live #podcast the fourth Friday of every month, or look for a link to the latest podcast here.